-Try to remain as relaxed as possible, and hold for a few seconds.
+Try to remain as relaxed as possible and hold for a few seconds.
 Then repeat on the other side.
-If one leg at a time is comfortable for you, you can also try bring both knees to your chest at one time.
+If one leg at a time is comfortable for you, you can also try bringing both knees to your chest at the same time.

 Great for: This stretch helps you achieve great spinal flexion and is wonderful for aching lower backs.

-Laying on your back, extend both arms out from your sides.
+Lying on your back, extend both arms out from your sides.
 Lift your right leg and place your right foot on the floor.
 Slowly cross your right leg over the left side of your body and allow it to fall naturally towards the floor.

 Great for: Helping spinal mobility and improving a hunched posture from working over a desk all day.

-Seated either with legs crossed or on your heels, extend your left arm above your head.
+Seated with either your legs crossed or on your heels, extend your left arm above your head.
 Place your right arm on the floor and lean your body to the right, keeping your left arm above your ear.

 Great for: Stretches your obliques, spine, and strengthens your core for a stronger spine.